+[RS: accepted]

 418.16 change “to a value which is less than that required for any of the recipients in the multicast group” to “to a value that is less than that required for any of the recipients in the multicast group”

+[RS: accepted]

 457.24 change “For each user, contains a vector in the number of all the subcarriers within the RU which is assigned to this user.” to “For each user, contains a vector in the number of all the subcarriers within the RU assigned to this user.”

+[RS: change “within the RU which is” to “in the RU that is”]

 459.54 change “This parameter is used to indicate which of the available transmit output power levels defined in dot11Tx-PowerLevelExtended shall be used for the current transmission.” to “This parameter is used to indicate the available transmit output power levels defined in dot11TxPowerLevelExtended that shall be used for the current transmission.”

+[RS: which is not necessarily incorrect here.
+I would leave as is.]

 477.8 change “All bits set to 1 except for the four bits corresponding to the primary 80 MHz channel which are set to 0” to “All bits set to 1 except for the four bits corresponding to the primary 80 MHz channel that are set to 0”

+[RS: change to “All bits set to 1 except for the four bits corresponding to the primary 80 MHz channel, which are set to 0”]

 482.61 change “In OFDMA, users are allocated different subsets of subcarriers which can change from one PPDU to the next.” to “In OFDMA, users are allocated different subsets of subcarriers that can change from one PPDU to the next.”

+[RS: accepted]

 496.28 change “if the HE TB PPDUs use MU-MIMO in an RU which does not span the entire PPDU bandwidth” to “if the HE TB PPDUs use MU-MIMO in an RU that does not span the entire PPDU bandwidth”

+[RS: accepted]

 540.29 change “based on the number of User fields in the HE-SIG-B content channel which is indicated by HE-SIG-B common field in this case” to “based on the number of User fields in the HE-SIG-B content channel indicated by HE-SIG-B common field in this case”

+[RS: keep which. add comma after channel]

 547.51 change “each of the Spatial Reuse fields that corresponds to a 20 MHz sub-band is also applicable to the 242-tone RU which is most closely aligned in frequency” to “each of the Spatial Reuse fields that corresponds to a 20 MHz sub-band is also applicable to the 242-tone RU that is most closely aligned in frequency”

+[RS: accepted]

 547.64 change “is also applicable to the 484-tone RU which is most closely aligned in frequency” to “is also applicable to the 484-tone RU that is most closely aligned in frequency”

+[RS: accepted]

 553.15 change “the User Specific field is organized into User Block fields which in turn contain User fields” to “the User Specific field is organized into User Block fields that in turn contain User fields”

+[RS: accepted]

 560.33 change “if either of the two 20 MHz subchannels which the center 26-tone RU straddles have the preamble punctured.” to “if either of the two 20 MHz subchannels that the center 26-tone RU straddles have the preamble punctured.”

+[RS: accepted]